 Pack a Day Bag

-When you go on a cruise, you’ll be able to check your bags at the point.
+When you go on a cruise, you’ll be able to check your bags at the port.
 They’ll be delivered outside your stateroom later in the afternoon on embarkation day.

 You will, however, want to pack a day bag that contains all of your essential items, like travel documents, medications, chargers, a change of clothes, and a bathing suit.
 Fill the bag with any items that you’ll need on the first day.
 But, remember that you will need to carry this bag with you until you are able to get into your stateroom, so make sure that it isn’t too heavy, especially if it’s a tote bag.